AlessioGiacobbe/Simple-Tasker/README.md

 Simple-Tasker
 ========

 An easy to use and very simple tasking app, you can set a location or an hour to active a personalized task!
-[Steel under development].
+[Still under development].

 How it Works?
 =